LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

  * ``RAJA::sort< exec_policy >(iter, iter + N)``
  * ``RAJA::sort< exec_policy >(iter, iter + N, comparator)``

+Note that this is essentially the same as :ref:`scan-label`.
 Here, 'container' is a range of elements and 'iter' is a random access iterator to a range of elements. 'container' and 'iter' provide access to the input sequence and contain the output sequence at the end of sort.
 The first